ComposableFi/composable/book/src/audits/code-fixes.md

 With the chain unable to produce blocks, it became clear we had only two options:

+---

-**1. Reset our Parachain runtime WASM on the relay chain with a WASM file that reverts the changes to the MinimumPeriod.
-Then, create a new chain-spec with that same WASM blob specified as a WASM override, then update our collators so they can resume producing blocks.**
+#### 1. Reset our Parachain runtime WASM on the relay chain with a WASM file that reverts the changes to the MinimumPeriod.
+Then, create a new chain-spec with that same WASM blob specified as a WASM override, then update our collators so they can resume producing blocks.

 **Pros**
 - None whatsoever